CURRICULUM VITAE 2015

 USAID consultant activities:

-· Effectively advised USAID in development of policy related to HIV/AIDS and mental health
+· Effectively advised USAID in development of policy related to HIV/AIDS and mental health by review of science base

 · USAID activities included research, policy development, and presentations to policymakers.
 The objective was to promote a new initiative that recognizes the importance of supporting mental health services in less developed countries, as part of capacity building in USAID client countries